Football: Morata at the double for FA Cup holders Chelsea as Gillingham knock out Cardiff

 BIZARRE BUILD UP

-Arsenal had a bizarre build-up to their 1730 GMT kick-off when a Blackpool fan climbed onto the roof of the coach taking the squad to Bloomfield Road.
+Arsenal had a bizarre build-up to their tie when a Blackpool fan climbed onto the roof of the coach taking the squad to Bloomfield Road.

-Eventually, after being spoken to by police officers, the man came down off the roof after some 40 minutes.
+Eventually, after being spoken to by police officers, the man came down off the roof after some 40 minutes before he was arrested.

+Joel Willock, one of four teenagers in Arsenal's side, scored twice before half-time, with Alex Iwobi added a third goal late on.

+"We imposed our quality on the game and it was good to see the young players do well today as well," said Arsenal manager Unai Emery after his FA Cup debut.

 Liverpool, the Premier League leaders, play Wolves at Anfield on Monday.